lclem/agda-kernel/README.md

 After a cell has been evaluated, one can

+- Run Agsy (auto) by putting the cursor next to a hole `?` and hitting TAB.
+The hole `?` is replaced by the result returned by Agsy.

 - Infer the type of a closed expression, by putting the cursor near the expression and hitting SHIFT-TAB.
 If the expression is in parentheses ``(...)``, then the cursor should be near one of the two parentheses.